software-mansion/cairo-lint/CONTRIBUTING.md

 ### Manual instructions

-Each lint should have its own tests and should be e tensive.
+Each lint should have its own tests and should be extensive.
 To create a new test for a lint you need to create a new file/module in the [test_files folder](./crates/cairo-lint-core/tests) and should be named as your lint.
 The file should

 As for tests, we are using [insta](https://insta.rs/) snapshot library.